adamsilver/fdpb/07-a-filter-form.md

 - The first parameter is the state (or data) which we want to be stored with the history entry.
 In this case, it’s the user-chosen filters.
 - The second parameter is the title.
 As it’s not well supported and it’s not necessary in our case, we’re ignoring it by passing null.
-- The third parameter is the history’s URL, which is the URL plus the data.
+- The third parameter is the history’s URL, which is the URL including the querystring.

 With this in place, we need to listen to when the history changes: